A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law

 Regardless of its architectural form (backyard cottage, basement apartment, etc.), legally an ADU is part of the same property as the main home.
 It cannot be bought or sold separately, as a condominium or a dwelling on wheels might be.
 The owner of the ADU is the owner of the main home.
 (For an extremely rare exception see here).

 Flexibility in housing makes sense for environmental, lifestyle, and financial reasons.
 Though many people buy houses and live in them for decades, their actual needs change over time.
 But the way that houses are currently built doesn’t reflect those changes, especially the way households may spend decades with just 1 or 2 members.
 Many American houses are too big for 1- or 2-person households, which is too bad, because size is probably the biggest single factor in the environmental impact of a house.

 In many localities you can get legal rental income from a permitted ADU, or, if you want, you can live in the ADU and rent out the other dwelling.
 That should add a lot of flexibility to finances.

 So that’s the potential this form of housing has.
-Here on this site we’re going to focus on real ADU stories and data to figure out if ADUs are living up to that promise.
+Here on this site we’re going to focus on real ADU stories and data-driven research to figure out if ADUs are living up to that promise.
 We’re also going to recognize that ADUs are major construction projects, and do what we can to guide you through design, financing, permitting, and so forth.
 We hope it helps.